Boötes: Stars

 Located 86 light-years distant, Gamma Boötis, or Seginus, is a white giant star of spectral class A7III, with a luminosity 34 times and diameter 3.5 times that of the Sun.
 It is a Delta Scuti variable, ranging between magnitudes 3.02 and 3.07 every 7 hours.
 These stars are short period (six hours at most) pulsating stars that have been used as standard candles and as subjects to study asteroseismology.

-Delta Boötis is a wide double star with a primary of magnitude 3.5 and a secondary of magnitude 7.8.
+Delta Boötis (Qigong) is a wide double star with a primary of magnitude 3.5 and a secondary of magnitude 7.8.
 The primary is a yellow giant that has cooled and expanded to 10.4 times the diameter of the Sun.
 Of spectral class G8IV, it is around 121 light-years away, while the secondary is a yellow main sequence star of spectral type G0V.
 The two are thought to take 120,000 years to orbit each other.

 Mu Boötis, known as Alkalurops, is a triple star popular with amateur astronomers.
 It has an overall magnitude of 4.3 and is 121 light-years away.
 Its name is from the Arabic phrase for "club" or "staff".
 The primary appears to be of magnitude 4.3 and is blue-white.
 The secondary appears to be of magnitude 6.5, but is actually a close double star itself with a primary of magnitude 7.0 and a secondary of magnitude 7.6.
 The secondary and tertiary stars have an orbital period of 260 years.
 The primary has an absolute magnitude of 2.6 and is of spectral class F0.
 The secondary and tertiary stars are separated by 2 arcseconds; the primary and secondary are separated by 109.1 arcseconds at an angle of 171 degrees.

 Nu Boötis is an optical double star.
 The primary is an orange giant of magnitude 5.0 and the secondary is a white star of magnitude 5.0.
 The primary is 870 light-years away and the secondary is 430 light-years.